 One of the most iconic microphones The Beatles used was the Neumann KM84.
 This was a favourite of theirs for live performances including the infamous rooftop gig in London.
 This mic was produced from 1966 until 1992 and is definitely a must-have for the vintage microphone enthusiast.
 It was the world’s first ever 48V phantom-powered microphone.
 It was a small-diaphragm FET condenser and it featured a cardioid pickup pattern.
 They’re quite expensive to pick up second hand and would set you back a good grand for one in good condition.
 They have also been known to be used in drum overheads and hi-hat applications.

 Another staple of The Beatles microphone collection was the AKG D202.
 Known as “The Rocket” this two way cardioid dynamic mic sounds incredible on sources with high SPL, low frequencies, kick, toms, and guitar cabs.
 With a bit of EQ this mic almost has a condenser quality to it and can really make a male vocal compliment a big sound mix.
+Interestingly, they still use this mic in the houses of parliament as a speech mic.
 Again this will need to be a microphone that you buy second-hand and they can be found reasonably cheaply.

 Not surprisingly The Beatles also used a lot of Shure mics.
 The Shure archives show The Beatles playing a lot of American gigs that feature the use of the Shure 545, 546 and 565s.
 This was before the release of the Shure SM58 which is what Paul McCartney prefers to use today.
 During one gig in Chicago 1965, The Beatles borrowed some Shure 545s; A25B metal stand adapters; A45 quick disconnect isolation mounts; foam windscreens secured with rubber bands.